 Got kids who are always hungry?
 Let’s rephrase that, got kids?
-Here are some healthy snacks to make sure they’re satisfied in good ways.
+Then you need some healthy, cheap snacks to make sure they’re satisfied in good ways without sending you into hock.

 It would seem that kids are always hungry: breakfast, 2nd breakfast, elevensies, luncheon….
 Oh wait!
 Is that hobbits or kids?